-If your business is in the handmade, custom or vintage space, you might be wondering, “What do I need to open an Etsy shop?”
+If your business is in the handmade, custom or vintage space, you might want to consider setting up an Etsy shop.

 1. Register Your Etsy Store